First Battle of Fallujah: Campaign

 At noon on 9 April 2004, under pressure from the Governing Council, Paul Bremer announced that the U.S. forces would be unilaterally holding a ceasefire, stating that they wanted to facilitate negotiations between the Iraqi Governing Council, insurgents, and city spokespersons, and to allow government supplies to be delivered to residents.

 As a consequence, much-needed humanitarian relief which had been held up by the fighting and blockade finally managed to enter the city, notably a major convoy organized by private citizens, businessmen and clerics from Baghdad as a joint Shi'a-Sunni effort.
 Some U.S. forces used this time to occupy and scavenge abandoned houses and convert them into de facto bunkers, while a number of insurgents did the same.

 At this point, it was estimated that 600 Iraqis had been killed, at least half of whom were non-combatants.

 Although hundreds of insurgents had been killed in the assault, the city remained firmly under their control.
 American forces had by then only managed to gain a foothold in the industrial district to the south of the city.
 The end of major operations for the time being led to negotiations between various Iraqi elements and the Coalition forces, punctuated by occasional firefights.

+On 12 April 2004, two U.S. Marines (Robert Zurheide and Brad Shuder) along with an ally interpreter were killed in a friendly fire mortar mission at a schoolhouse in Fallujah.

 On 13 April 2004, U.S. Marines fell under attack from insurgents located within a mosque.
 An airstrike destroyed the mosque, prompting a public outcry.

 On 15 April 2004, an American F-16 Fighting Falcon dropped a 2000 lb JDAM GPS guided bomb over the northern district of Fallujah.

 On 19 April 2004, the ceasefire seemed to be consolidated with a plan to reintroduce joint US/Iraqi patrols in the city.
 Over time this arrangement broke down and the city remained a major center of opposition to the U.S.-appointed Iraqi Interim Government.
 Additionally, the composition of the armed groups in Fallujah changed during the following months, shifting from domination by secular, nationalist and ex-Ba'athist groups towards a marked influence of warlords with ties to organized crime and groups following a radical Wahhabi stance.

 On 27 April 2004, insurgents attacked U.S. defensive positions, causing the Americans to call in air support.
-In response, on 28 April 2004, the aircraft carrier George Washington launched squadrons VFA-136, VFA-131, VFA-11, and VFA-143 to fly combat air sorties against insurgents in Fallujah.
+In response, on 28 April 2004, the aircraft carrier George Washington launched squadrons VFA-136, VFA-131, VF-11, and VF-143 to fly combat air sorties against insurgents in Fallujah.
 During this operation, aircraft from Carrier Air Wing Seven dropped 13 GBU-12 Paveway II laser-guided bombs on insurgent positions and also provided combat air support to the 1st Marine Expeditionary Force.